 During the 1899-1900 winter season, when Elizabeth and Annie Nourse were again traveling in Europe, 429 Marlborough was the home of William Branford Shubrick Clymer and his wife, Katherine McCall (Livingston) Clymer.
 An architect by training, he had been an instructor in English at Harvard and then became a writer on literary subjects.
 By the 1900-1901 winter season they were living at 30 Chestnut.

 And during the 1904-1905 winter season, when Elizabeth and Annie Nourse probably were once again in Europe (following Thorndike Nourse’s death in July of 1904), 429 Marlborough was the home of retired railroad and iron mining developer Joseph Lincoln Colby and his wife, Mary C. (Little) Colby.
 Their usual home was in Newton Centre.

 Elizabeth Nourse died in January of 1916.
-Annie Endicott Thorndike continued to live at 429 Marlborough until about 1942, when she moved to an apartment at 282 Beacon.
-John Heard et al, trustees, are shown as the owners of 429 Marlborough on the 1928 and 1938 Bromley maps.
+Annie Endicott Nourse continued to live at 429 Marlborough until about 1942, when she moved to an apartment at 282 Beacon.

-By 1942, 429 Marlborough was the home of Dr. Henry Mayor Landesman and his wife, Eleanor D. (Peterson) Landesman.
+On September 27, 1941, 429 Marlborough was purchased from the trust established under George Lewis’s will by Eleanor D. (Peterson) Landesman, the wife of Dr. Henry Mayor Landesman.
 They previously had lived in an apartment at 366 Commonwealth, and prior to that at 424 Marlborough.